simonsirak/operating-systems/theory/locks.md

 > Questions:
 > Locks are implemented using queues.
 Are the queues themselves concurrently implemented?
 > Why is volatile used sometimes?

+It is good to note that you shouldn't waste too much time on complete fairness, but avoiding starvation might be okay.
+Deadlocks and similar blunders should be avoided though.